immutable/ts-immutable-sdk/packages/game-bridge/README.md

 3. Release new version of the SDK (using the `Publish to NPM` workflow)
    - This creates a new GitHub tag / release

-4. Fetch tags and pull latest changes locally after release workflow completes:
-   - `git pull origin main`
-   - `git fetch --tags`
+4. Once the new version of the TS SDK has been released, use the [Build Game Bridge](https://github.com/immutable/ts-immutable-sdk/actions/workflows/build-game-bridge.yaml) workflow to build the game bridge with the latest version of the SDK and create a PR in the Game SDK repos.
+   - Use the `Run workflow` button on the workflow page to trigger the workflow

-5. Switch to the latest tag that was released:
+   - In the `TS SDK version tag` input field, enter the latest tag that was released
-   - `git checkout tags/<tag-name>`

-6. Manually build game bridge with steps above
+   - Currently the workflow only supports building the game bridge for Unity, so the Unreal SDK will need to be built manually

+5. When the workflow completes, you should see the PR here: https://github.com/immutable/unity-immutable-sdk/pulls
+   - The workflow also saves the build artifacts which you can download from the workflow run page and manually copy them too.
+   - Running the workflow with `Dry run` set to `true` will not create a PR, but will still save the build artifacts

-7. Copy the built files to the correct location in the Game SDKs
+6. Approve and merge the PR in the Game SDK repo

 Game bridge should now have the correct latest version when packaged into the Game SDKs.

-Linting:
+### Linting:

 ```bash
 yarn lint